microconfig/microconfig/README.md

 #Using Java import and Base64 API
 sessionKey=#{T(java.util.Base64).getEncoder().encodeToString('Some value'.bytes)}
 ```
-Inside EL you can write any Java code in one line.
+Inside EL you can write any Java code in one line and Microconfig placeholders.
 Of course you shouldn't overuse it to keep configuration readable.

 # Arbitrary template files
 Microconfig allows to keep configuration files for any libraries with their specific format and resolve placeholders inside them.